Hilde Benjamin: Politics and early career

 In 1926, Lange married Georg Benjamin, a socialist and pediatrician working in Wedding, a predominantly working class district of Berlin.
 Georg was the brother of writer Walter Benjamin and of her friend, the academic Dora Benjamin.
-Their son, :de:Michael Benjamin, was born at the end of 1932.
+Their son, Michael Benjamin, was born at the end of 1932.
 She quit the moderate left-wing SPD and in 1927 joined her husband in the far-left Communist Party of Germany (KPD).
 Because of her political convictions, she obtained a Berufsverbot and was forbidden to practice law after the Nazi rise to power in 1933.
 Her husband, a communist and a Jew, was removed to Sonnenburg concentration camp directly after the Reichstag fire.
 Briefly jobless, she returned for a time to live with her parents along with her small son.
 She then obtained a position providing legal advice for the Soviet trade association in Berlin.
 Georg was released later in the year, though he was unable to find legal work, finding employment with the underground Berlin-Brandenburg branch of the KPD.
 He was arrested again in 1936, being sent to numerous prisons then Nazi concentration camps until he was finally killed at the Mauthausen in 1942.
 The camp's administration listed his cause of death as "Suicide by touching a high voltage power line" though he was likely beaten to death shortly after arrival.
 During World War II from 1939 to 1945, she was forced to work in a clothing factory.